Nicologies/usermapping/README.md

 # usermapping
-A teamcity plugin to provide user mapping as parameters so other plugins can map a user to another name
+A teamcity plugin to provide user mapping as parameters so other plugins can map a user to another name.
+For example, our [Hedwig](https://github.com/Nicologies/Hedwig) will send message to slack/hipchat use the mapped username provided by this plugin when your github/teamcity username is different to the slack/hipchat one.

 ## Install